Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## WARNING

 I've only tested this library on Angular 11, I will be working on compatibility at some point, but for now I'd probably only install it if Ivy is enabled in your project, just to be safe.

 ## UPDATES:

-I realised that the text fields weren't actually binding to an abstract/formControl when declaring it `[formControlName]="'SomeControlName'"`.
+- I realised that the text fields weren't actually binding to an abstract/formControl when declaring it `[formControlName]="'SomeControlName'"`.
 I don't even know how I didn't spot this. re-built standard-input so it supports text areas and inputs but still binds to a form control.

+- fixed margin on inputs that was causing an issue where the right most border wasn't appearing (`<input>` only) - v0.0.7

+- Refactored some styles to clean up SCSS in project. v0.0.7

-Added a directive that can be used in the standard `<input>` so text fields can be highlighted with red when the control isn't valid.
+- Added a directive that can be used in the standard `<input>` so text fields can be highlighted with red when the control isn't valid. (v0.0.5)

 ## Why does this package exist?

 I think Microsoft's Fluent Design is a very nice UI design pattern.
-It's clean, it's simple and I haven't found a decent NGX package out there for this (not that I've looked).
+It's clean, it's simple and I haven't found a NGX package out there for this (not that I've looked).

 The aim is to create a full component library that is simple to use and integrate into a project.